 1. Single Serve Blenders

-It is also popularly known as a bullet blender.
+It is also popularly known as a bullet blender or single serving blender.
 Despite the markets offering different sizes, most of them have the capacity to blend a single or double drink.

-- Have the capacity to make a drink for one or two.
+- Have the capacity to make a drink for one or two person.

 - Little horsepower compared to other heavy-duty blenders.